Azure/Azure-Sentinel/Playbooks/Update-BulkIncidents/readme.md

 You can use Postman, PowerShell, or your favorite shell to send a JSON body to the Logic App Endpoint.
 Below are some PowerShell code examples of usage.

-At this time the Logic App can only bulk update the Status of Azure Sentinel Incidents.
+At this time the Logic App can only bulk update the Status of Microsoft Sentinel Incidents.

 ```
 <#